 There is no vaccination.
 The manufacturer of a vaccine in Europe was attempted but was ineffective.

-What can be done to reduce Crypto in the environment?
+What can be done to reduce environmental Crypto (intensive systems such as kidding pens?)

 50ppm safe both as a disinfectant to treat the environment and in drinking water. *

 - Nanotech SA makes a powder (3kg) that makes 440 litres of 3000ppm, which can then dilute to 150ppm to treat the environment.